Twist in $17 million Lotto winner's property dispute with woman

 AdvertisementAdvertise with NZME.

-Evidence produced in court showed the agreement was either one cobbled together by Helmbright from examples she saw on the Internet or purchased by her from an online site for USD $29.95.
+Evidence produced in court showed the agreement was either cobbled together by Helmbright from examples she saw on the internet or bought from an online site for US$29.95 ($48).

 Lipsham did not deny signing the agreement but disputed the date on it, suggesting Helmbright backdated it.